Yohann0617/oci-helper/README_EN.md

 ### 3. Pull the image from docker and run it directly

 The docker environment needs to be installed in advance.
-The image size is about 170MB and supports arm64 and amd64 architectures.
+The image supports arm64 and amd64 architectures.

 ```bash
 docker run -d --name oci-helper --restart=always \